 Analyzing data may sound super technical, but don’t worry!
 This is something we actually do each and every day, both in and out of the workplace.
 Data analysis is simply the ability to find and detect patterns in a volume of information.

 Being a competent data analyst means you’re able to look at a collection of data and discern where logical patterns and sequences emerge.

 Data analysis comes in many forms, so see where you can detect your own inner analyst at work in your everyday life!

 Problem-solving isn’t just about finding a solution.
 It’s about being able to identify that there’s a problem in the first place.

 Sometimes, projects are sidelined by simple, small problems that were allowed to snowball into catastrophic monstrosities.
 An effective problem solver might have been able to detect the presence of such a hitch before it became a true hindrance.

-Once a problem has been identified, critical analysis and rational deduction will help you solve it.
+Once a problem has been identified, critical analysis and a rational deduction will help you solve it.
 Try to find the most efficient, practical solution available.
 If your options are few, try some outside the box thinking and create something entirely new and unique.

-4. Creative Thinking
+4. Creative thinking

 This ties in well with being an efficient problem solver.
 Creative thinking is an analytical skill that’s highly valued and very transferrable.

 Nurturing your inner wellspring of creativity will help you tackle challenging problems.
 It will also encourage you to try alternative methods and inventive approaches that may help streamline the problem-solving process.